FogSecurity/aws-size/README.md

 To install required libraries, `pip3 install -r requirements.txt` can be run.

-To run aws-size, the following command can be run:
+To run aws-size, the following command can be run with aws-size's default configuration:

 ```
 python3 aws-size.py --profile <your_profile_here>